-- we're getting to know each other even better than before.
-For instance, did you know that: - Bill Richard worked Minnesota Congressman Iim Oberstar for 29 years, nine years as District Director in Minnesota and 20 years as Chief of Staff in Washington, DC, and that in his vouth. he was Russian linguist for the Army Security Agency, conducting intelligence against the Soviet Space Program from Asmara, Ethiopia? - Joe Hickerson co-wrote the song "This Land Is Your Land" with Pete Seeger?
+we're getting to know each other even better than before.
+For instance, did you know that:

+- Bill Richard worked for Minnesota Congressman Iim Oberstar for 29 years, nine years as District Director in Minnesota and 20 years as Chief of Staff in Washington, DC, and that in his vouth. he was а Russian linguist for the Army Security Agency, conducting intelligence against the Soviet Space Program from Asmara, Ethiopia? - Joe Hickerson co-wrote the song "Where Have All the Flowers Gone" with Pete Seeger?